alina-yur/nljug-native-spring-boot/README.md

  Native Image compiles applications ahead of time at build time.
 Since we need a complete picture of the app, compilation happens under a closed-world assumption: everything there is to know about your app, **needs to be known at build time**.
 Native Image's static analysis will try to make the best possible predictions about the runtime behavior of your application, but for those cases where it's not sufficient, you might need to provide configuration files to make things like reflection, resources, JNI, serialization, and proxies "visible" to Native Image.
 Note the word "configuration" doesn't mean that this is something that you need to do manually – let's look at all the many ways how this can work.

 * A library might be designed to be Native-Image friendly out of the box — this is obviously the ideal scanario:  twitter.com/YunaMorgenstern/status/1729039787351536084
 * If a library existed in pre-Native Image, it could need additional configuration to make things such as reflection work.
-Ideaylly, this configuration will be included withon the library itself — for example: [H2](https://github.com/h2database/h2database/blob/master/h2/src/main/META-INF/native-image/reflect-config.json).
+Ideally, this configuration will be included withon the library itself — for example: [H2](https://github.com/h2database/h2database/blob/master/h2/src/main/META-INF/native-image/reflect-config.json).
 In this case no further action needed from a user – things just work.
 * In cases when a library doesn't (yet) support GraalVM, the next best option is having configuration for it in the [GraalVM Reachability Metadata Repository](https://github.com/oracle/graalvm-reachability-metadata).
 It's a centralized repository where both maintainers and users can contribute and then reuse configuration for Native Image.
 It's integrated into [Native Build Tools](https://github.com/graalvm/native-build-tools) and now enabled and pulled by default, so as a user, again — things just work.<br>
 For both of those options, a quick way to assess whether your dependencies work with Native Image is the ["Ready for Native Image"](https://www.graalvm.org/native-image/libraries-and-frameworks/) page.
 Note that this is a list of libraries that are *known* to be continuously testing with Native Image, and there are more compatible libraries out there; but this is a good first step for assessment.
 * If your library of interest doesn't provide any support for GraalVM, but you are using a framework version that has Native Image support, such in our case Spring Boot 3.0, you can use the framework support to produce custom “hints” for Native Image: